The Physics-Informed Neural Network Gravity Model: Generation III: Background

 \subsubsection{Extreme Learning Machines}

-Alternatively, extreme learning machines (ELMs) are single layer neural networks which are fit by randomly initializing the weights from the inputs to the hidden layer, and then solving for the weights to the output layer using a least squares approach to minimize some quadratic cost function such as:
+Extreme learning machines (ELMs) have also been proposed to predict gravitational accelerations~\cite{furfaroModelingIrregularSmall2020}.
+ELMs are single layer neural networks fit by randomly initializing the weights from the inputs to the hidden layer, and then computing the optimal weights to the output layer using least-squares regression.
+Explicitly the ELM minimizes the mean-square error loss function:

-where $\hat{y}_i(\bm{x_i}\vert \theta)$ is the machine learning model prediction at input $\bm{x}_i$ with trainable model parameters $\theta$~\cite{huangExtremeLearningMachine2006}.
-The ELM is advantageous over other methods because it can be trained in a single iteration using least squares as opposed to neural networks which require many iterations of stochastic gradient descent and backpropagation.
-ELMs have been used to learn a mapping between position and acceleration for the asteroid Itokawa and again demonstrate fast evaluation speeds with relatively high accuracy~\cite{furfaroModelingIrregularSmall2020}.
-That said, the models require large training datasets ($>$750,000 data), long training times (approximately 40 hours), and its performance is not assessed at high altitudes.